aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 $$[Z] = [M^{-1} L^4 T^{-3}]$$
 This dimension corresponds to "the rate of change of the number of spatial displacement lines per unit time per unit volume," revealing the physical meaning of $Z$ as a spatial divergence density flow, which is consistent with the core idea of Zhang Xiangqian's theory that "mass is a measure of the number of spatial displacement lines."

 The dimensional consistency of Newton's Second Law ($[F] = [M][L][T^{-2}]$) provides a basis for verifying physical formulas.
-The gravitational-light speed unification equation $G = 2Z/c$ derived in this paper also satisfies the requirement of dimensional self-consistency, further supporting the rationality of this relationship.
+The gravitational-light speed unification equation $G = 2Z/c$ (equation 10-5) derived in this paper also satisfies the requirement of dimensional self-consistency, further supporting the rationality of this relationship.

 #### 14.1.2 Dimensional Correlation Analysis Between Einstein's Mass-Energy Equation and Z

 $E = m c^2$ is one of the most famous formulas in physics, revealing the principle of equivalence between mass and energy.
 In Zhang Xiangqian's Unified Field Theory, this equation is also incorporated as a core energy equation and is compatible with its core view that "mass is a measure of the degree of spatial motion."
-The following is an in-depth compatibility verification combining the gravitational-light speed unification equation $G = 2Z/c$:
+The following is an in-depth compatibility verification combining the gravitational-light speed unification equation $G = 2Z/c$ (equation 10-5):

 #### 14.1.2.1 Dimensional Verification Process